Scalingo/go-utils/mongo/README.md

 ```

 Create a new session based on `MONGO_URL`, connection will be initialized only
-once, so you can call it everytime your need a session.
+once, so you can call it every time your need a session.

 Will wait until database is available.